sontung/ar-vloc/README.md

 ## to do list
 1. normalizing quat and trans before clustering
-3. can SFM localize difficult image?
+2. can SFM localize difficult image?
-5. qap
+3. qap
    3. visualize with non-qap
    4. post-optim filter with a few iterations
+4. retrieval
+   1. check matches with h mat from "two view geometries"

 ## experimental results